rapid7/insightconnect-plugins/rapid7_insightappsec/help.md

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+Create, and configure scans
+Run scans and return results

 # Requirements

-* Example: Requires an API Key from the product
+Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product

 # Documentation